One more person tests COVID-19 positive in Meghalaya, total 13

-One more person has tested positive for COVID-19 in Meghalaya, taking the total number of cases in the state to 13, Chief Minister Conrad K Sangma said on Saturday.
-Of the total 13 COVID-19 cases, only two are active including the fresh case in Shillong.
+One more person tested positive for COVID-19 in Meghalaya on Saturday, taking the total number of cases in the state to 13, Chief Minister Conrad K Sangma said.
+Of the total 13 COVID-19 cases, only two are active including the fresh case.

+He said she is among the 181 primary contacts identified and duly followed up by health authorities in the state.
+He said the person had tested negative twice in the past.

-Meghalaya has reported 13 COVID-19 cases till date with one death.
-Ten persons have recovered from the disease.
-The first COVID-19 positive case in the state was Dr John Sailo Ryntathiang, who tested positive on April 13.
+Meghalaya has reported 13 cases till date with one casualty.
+Ten persons have recovered from COVID-19.
+Dr Sailo tested positive for COVID-19 on April 13 and died two days later.

-The 69-year-old doctor died two days later and eight of his family members and two of his domestic help have also contracted the viral infection.
-Days later, a 42-year-old-woman, a family friend also tested positive for COVID-19 and is recovering at the COVID-19 hospital here.
+Eight family members of Dr Sailo and two of his domestic help have also contracted the viral infection.
+Days later, a 42-year-old woman, a family friend also tested positive for COVID-19 and is now recovering at the COVID-19 hospital here.

 - READ MORE ON: